TITLE 68: PROFESSIONS AND OCCUPATIONS

 PART 1450 REAL ESTATE LICENSE ACT OF 2000

 Section 1450.780 Referral Fees and Affinity Relationships

 a) No licensee may pay a referral fee to an unlicensed person who is not a principal to the transaction.
-In order to meet the license requirement, the person receiving the referral fee must be duly licensed as a leasing agent, broker or managing broker in Illinois or hold an equivalent license of another state or country of domicile.
-If the person's country of domicile does not have a licensing statute for licensees, in order to receive a referral fee, the person must comply with the laws, if any, of the country of domicile concerning the practice of real estate.
+Any person receiving a referral fee must be duly licensed as a residential leasing agent, broker or managing broker in Illinois or hold an equivalent license of another state or country of domicile.
+If the person's country of domicile does not have a licensing statute for licensees, then in order to receive a referral fee, the person must comply with the laws, if any, of the country of domicile concerning the practice of real estate.

 1) No licensee may request a referral fee unless reasonable cause for payment of the referral fee exists.
 Reasonable cause for payment of a referral fee means:

 A) An actual introduction of a client was made to a licensee; or

 B) A contractual referral fee relationship exists with the licensee.

 2) No residential leasing agent licensee may request, or be paid, a referral fee, except for a referral fee from a lease or rental of residential real estate.

 3) The fact that reasonable cause to demand a referral fee exists does not necessarily mean that a legal right to the referral fee exists.